mjastad/uptick/README.md

 $ mysql -u root -p
 ```

-Create a rmote user account and grant them access
+Create a remote user account and grant them access from any (%) host.
 ```
 mysql> CREATE USER 'root'@'ip-address';
-mysql> GRANT ALL ON Uptick.* TO 'root'@'ip-address' IDENTIFIED BY ‘password';
+mysql> GRANT ALL ON Uptick.* TO 'root'@'%' IDENTIFIED BY ‘nutanix/4u';
 mysql> FLUSH PRIVILEGES;
 ```
+**NOTE:** The user created above should be the *root* user and *password* from where you're running the Node Server.

-**OPTIONAL:** permit remote user access from any host using '%'
+**OPTIONAL:** permit remote user access from a specified host for more security.
 ```
-mysql> GRANT ALL ON Uptick.* TO 'root'@'%' IDENTIFIED BY ‘password';
+mysql> GRANT ALL ON Uptick.* TO 'root'@'remotehost-ipaddress' IDENTIFIED BY ‘nutanix/4u';
 ```
 Verify or show a listing of new created users:
 ```